tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 Congratulate the class for making it through their first week of machine learning!
 This is a very valuable skill that is changing the face of finance.

 - - -

 ### 16. Instructor Do: Career Services Lesson (35 min)

 **Note:** If you are teaching this lesson on a weeknight, save this section for the next Saturday class.

-**A note on skill diversity:** The FinTech student demographic is highly diverse.
-It consists of students with a solid background in finance, students with some programming experience, and students with little or no experience in either field.
+**A note on skill diversity:** The FinTech student demographic is highly diverse, consisting of students with a solid background in finance, students with some programming experience, and students with little or no experience in either field.
 Because of this, students may complete different activities during this section.

 #### 16.1 Instructor Do: FinTech Resumes (5 min)